rplkr/Movie-Recommendation-system/README.md

     - **`movie recommendation final.ipynb`**: Jupyter notebook for developing and testing the movie recommendation algorithm, including vectorization and cosine similarity calculations.

-- **`README.md`**: This file, which provides an overview of the project, installation instructions, usage details, and other relevant information.
-## Contributing

   - Contributions are welcome!
 Please fork this repository and submit a pull request with your improvements or bug fixes.